-7.2.
+7.3.
 Forming an Active Leasequery

 The Active Leasequery is designed to create a long lived connection between the requestor and the DHCPv4 server processing the active query.
-The DHCPv4 server will send IPv4 address binding information back across this connection with minimal delay after it learns of the binding information.
+The DHCPv4 server SHOULD send IPv4 address binding information back across this connection with minimal delay after it learns of the binding information.
 It will learn about IPv4 address bindings either because it makes the bindings itself or because it has received information about a binding from another server.

-To form the Active query, a DHCPv4 request is constructed with a dhcp-message-type of DHCPACTIVELEASEQUERY.
-This DHCPv4 request MUST NOT have a ciaddr, a chaddr, or a dhcp-client-identifier.
-The DHCPv4 request MUST contain a transaction-id, and that transaction-id MUST be locally unique to the TCP connection to the DHCPv4 server.
+An Active Leasequery is a DHCPv4 request with a dhcp-message-type of DHCPACTIVELEASEQUERY.
+The DHCPv4 request MUST NOT have a ciaddr, a chaddr, or a dhcp-client-identifier.
+The DHCPv4 request MUST have an xid (transaction-id) unique on the connection on which it is sent.
 The DHCPv4 request SHOULD have a dhcp-parameter-request-list to inform the DHCPv4 server which DHCPv4 options are of interest to the requestor sending the DHCPACTIVELEASEQUERY message.